deliciousbrains/wp-migrate-db/readme.txt

 == Description ==

 WP Migrate DB exports your database as a MySQL data dump (much like phpMyAdmin), does a find and replace on URLs and file paths, then allows you to save it to your computer.
-It is perfect for developers who develop locally and need to to move their Wordpress site to a staging or production server.
+It is perfect for developers who develop locally and need to move their Wordpress site to a staging or production server.

 It even takes into account serialized data and updates the string length values.